 Freemium is the go-to business model for stock apps like Robinhood.
 As the traders’ experience and enthusiasm grow, they will likely deem it a reasonable price for advanced features and additional capabilities, e.g., VIP 24/7 customer support.

 A Robinhood Gold subscription of $5/month includes $1,000 of margin.
 Margin usage over $1,000 is charged 5% interest.

 Other fees unrelated to trading include:

-These fees and commissions are visible to customers, but the diverse Robinhood revenue model includes other methods that they cannot see:
+The customers are aware of these fees and commissions, but the Robinhood revenue model includes other methods that they cannot see:

 Robinhood reportedly makes half of its money through a system called payments for order flow (PFOF), i.e. for directing its customers’ equity and options orders to market makers.
 Essentially, Robinhood sends each trade to a larger entity that can leverage thousands of orders at once for a slight advantage.
 That entity then compensates Robinhood for the orders.
-This means that the more often a user buys and sells, the more money Robinhood makes, even when the user loses money with each tap.
+The more often users buy and sell, the more money Robinhood makes.

 Robinhood users who sign up for its cash management program with a Mastercard debit card can earn 0.30% APY on their idle cash swept to its partner banks network.
 Robinhood accepts fees from those banks and keeps a small portion of the interchange fees levied on transactions made with those debit cards.